rangle/angular-training-slides/slides/src/content/observables.md

 +++

-## Quiz 3
+## Quiz

-3. The map operator
+The map operator:

-  1. will perform `Array.map` on the result of an observable, only when it is an array.
+1. will perform `Array.map` on the result of an observable when it is an array
 2. will return an observable
 3. enables geolocation in Angular
 4. will modify the result returned by an observable

++++

+Correct answer is 2.

 ---